MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                     </div>
                                                 </div>
                                                 <div class="cardText">
-                                                    <h3>Work with your Microsoft account team</h3>
+                                                    <h3>Microsoft 365 customer dashboard</h3>
-                                                    <p>We strongly recommend starting with a success plan to document your goals, stakeholders, unique considerations, and timelines.
-Sign in to FastTrack now to work with your Microsoft account team.</p>
+                                                    <p>Plan for your cloud voice needs by working with your Microsoft partner on a FastTrack success plan.</p>
                                                 </div>
                                             </div>
                                         </div>